 Boob Design is a Swedish all-organic and sustainable maternity and postpartum fashion company that I love.

-For outerwear, I would recommend their Be Warmer Hoodie ($119).
-It is not thick but serves as a comfortable and stylish mid-layer.
+For outerwear, I would recommend their hoodies; they are not thick but serve as a comfortable and stylish mid-layer.
 I’ve worn this both to workout with some yoga pants and also casually with jeans and a vest on colder days.

 Best Long Sleeves ($35+)